Sir William Parsons, 1st Baronet of Bellamont: Lord Justice

 In December 1640 Parsons was appointed Lord Justice jointly with Robert Dillon, the future 2nd Earl of Roscommon.
 However, Dillon was soon removed as he was considered to have been too close to Strafford.
 On 10 February 1641 Parsons was resworn with Sir John Borlase, Master-General of the Ordnance.

 The King appointed Robert Sidney, 2nd Earl of Leicester Lord Lieutenant of Ireland in 1641 but Leicester never went to Ireland and left the administration of the country to the Lords Justices.
 Leicester would resign in 1643 to make place for Ormond.

 Strafford was executed on 12 May 1641.
 His downfall ruined those members of the Irish administration who had been close to him, but Parsons, who had quarrelled with Strafford over the O'Byrne land deal, was clearly identified as one of his enemies, and Strafford's fall strengthened Parsons's position in the short term.

 When the Irish Rebellion of 1641 broke out, Sir William had to cope with it virtually single-handedly, since his colleague Borlase was incompetent.
 His management of the crisis has been much criticised, in particular, his habit of dealing with the English Parliament directly without informing King Charles I. His enemies accused him of inflaming, or even provoking the Rebellion, as a pretext for a second and more thorough conquest of Ireland.
 Certainly he argued that the Rebellion must be crushed ruthlessly, and rejected all attempts at compromise.

 Parsons continued in the government until April 1642, when Charles I replaced him with Sir Henry Tichborne.
 In 1643 Parsons was charged with treason, and committed to prison, together with Adam Loftus, 1st Viscount Loftus and others.
 He was quickly released, but complained bitterly of this "poor reward" for his "zealous and painful toil on behalf of the Crown".
 He continued to live in Dublin until 1648 when he retired to England.

 Death, succession, and timeline

 Parsons died in January or February 1650 at Westminster, London, and was buried in St Margaret's, Westminster.
 As his eldest son Richard had predeceased him, he was succeeded by his grandson William as the 2nd Baronet Parsons.
-The 2nd Baronet married first Catherine, eldest daughter of Arthur Jones, 2nd Viscount Ranelagh, and then Katherine Jones, Viscountess Ranelagh, née Boyle.
+The 2nd Baronet married Catherine, the eldest daughter of Arthur Jones, 2nd Viscount Ranelagh and his wife Katherine Jones, Viscountess Ranelagh, née Boyle.